rundeck/docs/docs/manual/execution-lifecycle/job-data.md

 ### JSON Template format

 Enter a valid JSON document.
-You can substitute context data values like `${data.name}` or `${data.value@nodename}` .
-Note that
+Context data values like `${data.name}` or `${data.value@nodename}` can be used within Strings.
-Context Variable expansion is evaluated in a global context, meaning that `${data.name}` will only work if there is a global value matching that group and name.
+Note that Context Variable expansion is evaluated in a global context, meaning that `${data.name}` will only work if there is a global value matching that group and name.

-If you want to include data captured from Node steps, such as when using the Key Value Data Log Filter, you can use a syntax like `${data.name*}` which will collect all values for `data.name` in all Node contexts separated with a comma.
+To include data captured from Node steps, such as when using the Key Value Data Log Filter, use a syntax like `${data.name*}` which will collect all values for `data.name` in all Node contexts separated with a comma.

-You can expand all node values like that into a JSON array using a special syntax:
+To expand all node values like that into a JSON array, use a special syntax:

 ```json
 { "key": [], "key@": "data.name" }